acosoi/xwing-py-utils/README.md

 ## Future Improvements

-* update `MarkdownPrinter` to be able to scale down images (they're currently a bit too large when converting the Markdown output to PDF);
+* improve layout of the inventory export (perhaps switch to a table?)
 * add a list of moves per ship (preferably with images).

 ---